2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Introduction

 \section{Introduction}

-The CP violation provides a clean window to search for new physics beyond the standard model (SM) \cite{ Buchalla:1995vs, Buras:1998raa}.
-The CP violation in the neutral kaon system contains two independent processes: one is the direct CP violation and the other is the indirect CP violation.\footnote{ Good reviews on this subject might be found in Refs.~\cite{ branco1999cp, Sozzi:2008zza, Buras:2020xsm, Buchalla:1995vs, Buras:1998raa, Lellouch:2011qw}. } Indirect CP violation parameter $\epsK$ in the neutral kaon system is
+CP violation offers a uniquely clean and powerful probe of physics beyond the standard model (SM) \cite{ Buchalla:1995vs, Buras:1998raa}.
+In the neutral kaon system, CP violation manifests through two distinct mechanisms: direct CP violation and indirect CP violation.\footnote{ Good reviews on this subject might be found in Refs.~\cite{ branco1999cp, Sozzi:2008zza, Buras:2020xsm, Buchalla:1995vs, Buras:1998raa, Lellouch:2011qw}. } The focus of this work is on the latter, which is encapsulated by the parameter $\epsK$, defined as

-where $K_L$ and $K_S$ are the neutral kaon states in nature, and $I=0$ represents the isospin of the final two-pion state.
-In experiment \cite{ ParticleDataGroup:2024cfk},
+where $K_L$ and $K_S$ are the long- and short-lived neutral kaon states, and $I=0$ denotes the isospin of the final two-pion state.
+Experimentally, the value of $\epsK$ is measured to be \cite{ ParticleDataGroup:2024cfk},

-Here, the $\epsK$ value indicates that there exists an $\approx 0.2\%$ impurity of the CP even eigenstate in the $K_L$ state, which is composed of pure ($\approx 99.8\%$) CP odd eigenstate.
+indicating that the $K_L$ state contains a small ($\approx 0.2\%$) admixture of CP-even components, with the remainder being dominantly CP-odd.

-The indirect CP violation in the neutral kaon system, in particular, provides a perfect playground to hunters for new physics from the following perspectives.
-First, the experimental results are already extremely precise \cite{ ParticleDataGroup:2024cfk}.
-Second, computational tools available in lattice QCD make it possible to calculate physical observables in kaon physics up to such a high precision that we want to achieve \cite{Meinel:2024pip}.
-Hence, in this article, we focus on the indirect CP violation parameter $\epsK$, which we will determine using results from lattice QCD combined with those from experiments.
+Among the CP-violating observables in kaon physics, $\epsK$ stands out as an especially sensitive probe for new physics, for two key reasons.
+First, its experimental determination is extremely precise \cite{ ParticleDataGroup:2024cfk}.
+Second, advances in lattice QCD now allow theoretical predictions with commensurate precision, enabling stringent comparisons between theory and experiment \cite{Meinel:2024pip}.

-The standard model (SM) describes the CP violation using a single phase in the CKM matrix elements.
-Hence, if there exist another phases coming from new physics, $\epsK$ is a natural place to find them, since $\epsK$ is directly sensitive to it.
-Therefore, it has been one of the top priorities in lattice QCD to calculate $\epsK$ to the highest precision \cite{Lee:2006cm, Feng:2017voh}.
+In the SM, CP violation arises from a single complex phase in the CKM matrix.
+Thus, any additional sources of CP violation beyond the SM can lead to observable deviations in $\epsK$.
+Consequently, high-precision determinations of $\epsK$ within the SM framework—particularly using lattice QCD inputs—have become a top priority in the field \cite{Lee:2006cm, Feng:2017voh}.